ULHPC/tutorials/advanced/R/README.md

     movies_sample = movies[sample(nrow(movies), 1000), ]
     graph = ggplot(data=movies_sample) + geom_histogram(aes(x=rating), binwidth=0.5)
     ggsave(graph, file="movies_hist.pdf", width=8, height=4)

+Now you shoud be able to visualize the generated plot on the frontend (may not work on windows stations using PuTTy):

+    jdoe@access:~$ epdfview movies_hist.pdf

 `ggplot2` proposes many functions to plot data according to your needs.
 Do not hesitate to wander in the [ggplot2 documentation](http://docs.ggplot2.org/current/) and to read at provided examples to better understand how to use it.
 The `ggsave()` function is convenient to export ggplot graphics as .pdf or .png files